 Another interesting question is to consider empty monochromatic convex k-gons for k > 3.
-Devillers et al. [4] (Theorem 3.4) showed that for $k \geq 5$ and any n there are bi-colored sets where no empty monochromatic convex k-gon exists.
-So the remaining case are empty monochromatic convex quadrilaterals.
-For example in [4] they showed that for $n \geq 64$ any bicolored Horton set contains empty monochromatic convex quadrilaterals.
-This leads to Conjecture 3.1 in [4] which states that for sufficiently large n any bi-colored set contains at least one monochromatic convex quadrilateral.
+Devillers et al. [6] (Theorem 3.4) showed that for $k \ge 5$ and any n there are bi-colored sets where no empty monochromatic convex k-gon exists.
+Recently in [1] it has been shown that any sufficiently large bi-colored point set contains at least one empty monochromatic, not necessarily convex, quadrilateral.

+For the remaining case of empty monochromatic convex quadrilaterals it is known that they always exist in any bi-colored Horton set for $n \ge 64$ [6].
+This leads to Conjecture 3.1 in [6] which states that for sufficiently large n any bi-colored set contains at least one monochromatic convex quadrilateral.